Physical and Mental Health Support and Outcomes for Children in Residential Care Programs

-• Helping collect baseline data using current tools on bio-psycho-social health, including attachment, risk/resiliency, trauma, physical health, growth and nutrition
+• Recruit and collect longitudinal and cross-sectional data using current tools on bio-psycho-social health, including attachment, risk/resiliency, trauma, physical health, growth and nutrition

-• Exploring, developing, and helping validate new tools for the Indian OVC population
+• Explore, develop, and help investigate new tools for the Indian OSC population and their caretakers.

-• Active involvement in mentoring and teaching/training children in Udayan care homes
+• Active involvement in engaging with and mentoring children and transitioning youth at Udayan Care

 • Immersion in the local culture and interaction with health workers, policy makers, and child guardians to better understand solutions to promote optimal care and development.